pippinsplugins/bbPress-Canned-Replies/readme.txt

 **Languages**

-Private Replies for bbPress as been translated into the following languages:
+Canned Replies for bbPress as been translated into the following languages:

 1. English